UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

   * Make sure you don't have any particular shape selected to avoid having only this shape saved.
   * Go to file -> export -> change file type.
 Double-click on "SVG Scalable Vector Graphics".
 Save your map as "map.svg".
+  * WARNING: Don't save your Visio project after you deleted the original map.
+This will make it very inconvenient to add changes to your map later.

 Congratulations!
 Your map is ready.
 You can view the generated SVG code by opening the map file in Notepad or Visual Studio.